Cheonan captain's document shows military didn't respond to warnings

 In April, the chairman of the Presidential Truth Commission on Deaths in the Military, Lee In-lam, announced his resignation on Tuesday over the commission's controversial decision to reopen a probe into the sinking following a request from Shin, before it backpedaled after facing outrage from survivors and their families.

-The JIG issued a summary of its findings in May 2010, coming to the conclusion that the Cheonan sank due to a non-contact underwater explosion caused by a North Korean torpedo detonating close enough to the stern section of the hull to cause severe damage.
-The conclusion led the administration of then-President Lee Myung-bak to impose economic sanctions on the North in the same month.
+Although the JIG issued a summary of its findings in May 2010, coming to the conclusion that the Cheonan sank due to a non-contact underwater explosion caused by a North Korean torpedo detonating close enough to the stern section of the hull to cause severe damage, that conclusion has been repeatedly assailed by those who claim the incident was an accident resulting from the ship running aground.

 BY PARK YONG-HAN, MICHAEL LEE [firstname.lastname@example.org]